Rules for Euchre

 Tips and Strategy

-- Keep track of which cards have been played - especially the bowers
+- Keep track of which cards have been played, especially the bowers